-When we picture the Indian Armed Forces, most of us think of the Indian Army, Indian Navy and the Indian Air Force; the strong warriors who protect our nation.
-These uniformed services come under the Ministry of Defence.
-But, did you know, besides these prominent defence careers, other professionals serve just as soldiers.
-One such important support role is that of a military doctor.
+When we picture the Indian Armed Forces, most of us think of the Indian Army, Indian Navy and the Indian Air Force; the brave warriors who protect our nation.
+These uniformed services operate under the Ministry of Defence.
+But did you know that besides these prominent defence careers, other professionals serve just as soldiers.
+One such important support role is that of an army doctor.

-A career as a military doctor in India is similar to the rank of an Army officer.
-It is more than just wearing the uniform.
-These noble professionals serve the nation with the discipline and honour of the armed forces.
-They also enjoy the same perks and allowances as an army officer, including,
+A career as an army doctor in India is not just a job; it is a privilege.
+These medical professionals hold ranks that are similar to an Army officer.
+Beyond just wearing the uniform, these noble professionals contribute to the nation with the discipline and honour of the armed forces.
+They also enjoy the same perks, allowances and privileges as other officers in the armed forces, such as:

 Retirement benefits